GluuFederation/docs-ce-prod/3.1.0/source/installation-guide/install.md

 ## Clustering

-If you have requirements for high availability (HA) or failover, you can configure your Gluu Server for multi-master replication by following the documention for [configuring replication](./cluster.md) documentation.
+If you have requirements for high availability (HA) or failover, you can configure your Gluu Server for multi-master replication by following the documention for [configuring replication](./cluster.md).

 ## Uninstallation